 In the event that weather forces a delay to the start of the academic day, the College will announce when classes will begin.
-Classes starting and ending prior to the announced start time are canceled.
+Classes starting and ending prior to the announced start time are cancelled.
 If the class starts before the announced start time but still has more than 30 minutes of class remaining after the start time, that class will begin at the announced specific time and end at its normal time.
 This same 30-minute rule will be used in the event of an early closure of the College.
-If a class is scheduled to begin more than 30 minutes prior to the announced closure time, the class will begin at its normal time and end at the time of closure.
+The portion of the class which was scheduled prior to the announced closure time would be cancelled to attend classes or activities sanctioned by RSC.
+Remember that you are accountable for any material missed during an absence without an official delay or announced cancellation.

 Because travel to clinical/practicum experiences may begin at an early hour, program leadership may delay the start to enable the College to assess weather conditions and allow for the College's communication process to occur.
-Always, please exercise your best judgment in determining whether to attend classes or activities sanctioned by RSC.
-Remember that you are accountable for any material missed during an absence without an official delay or announced cancellation.
+Always, please exercise your best judgment in determining whether